tm-nadavsh/interview-grafana/grafana-alerts/README.md

 * Alerts are defined via Grafana file provisioning (YAML embedded in a ConfigMap).

-* Notifications currently go to the default contact point(found in *grafna-infra* folder just for reference).
+* Notifications currently go to the devops contact point(found in *grafna-infra* folder just for reference).

 ## Your task